blacklucius101/Tester/README.md

 delta = currentHigh.price - previousHigh.price;
 ```

-ONLY positive deltas may accumulate:
+ONLY positive deltas may accumulate.
+Negative values must NEVER be added.
+This prevents mutable contractions from resetting `bullishStored`:

 ```
 if(delta > 0)
     bullishStored += delta;
 ```

-Negative values must NEVER be added.

 After accumulation: